bootlin/snagboot/docs/fw_binaries.md

   option3: value3
 ```

-The firmwares needed for each SoC family are listed below.
+The firmware needed for each SoC family are listed below.
 Some
-[templates](../src/snagrecover/templates) are provided as references.
-Whatever SoC family you are
+[templates](../src/snagrecover/templates) are provided for reference.
+Whichever
-using, you will probably want to configure your U-Boot build so that it can
+type of SoC you are using, you will probably want to configure your U-Boot build
-interact with snagflash correctly after recovery (e.g. use DFU, UMS or
+so that it can interact with snagflash correctly after recovery (e.g. use DFU,
-fastboot).
+UMS or fastboot).

 ## General tips on configuring U-Boot

-In many cases, in can be necessary to build the recovery U-Boot yourself
+In many cases, in can be necessary to build the recovery U-Boot yourself e.g.
-e.g. when existing images do not work or SoC-specific configuration options are
+when existing images do not work or when specific features are needed to
-required.
-Here are a few SoC-independent tips that can be helpful when
+interact with snagflash.
+Here are a few SoC-independent tips that can be helpful
-configuring U-Boot.
+when configuring U-Boot.

-- Set `CONFIG_AUTOBOOT=y` if you don't want U-Boot to try and boot automatically
+- Set `CONFIG_AUTOBOOT=n` if you don't want U-Boot to try and boot automatically
   after recovery e.g. if you want to get a U-Boot command line.
 - Sometimes U-Boot will try to load an environment from some memory device,
   which can cause issues.
 Setting `CONFIG_ENV_IS_NOWHERE=y` can help avoid this.